vulpes-vulpeos/linux-utilities/wmenu_desktop/readme.md

 - /usr/share/applications

 **bash**
 Has a noticeable startup delay.
+Don't forget to **change TERMINAL variable** if you're using a terminal other than Kitty.

 **C**
 Launches instantly compared to the Bash version.
-Don't forget to **set TERM** if you're using a terminal other than foot.
+Don't forget to **change TERM define** if you're using a terminal other than Foot.
 Compile with: ```gcc /path/to/wmenu_desktop.c -o /path/to/wmenu_desktop```
 Usage example: ```wmenu_desktop /usr/share/applications ~/.local/share/applications```